-Conventional wisdom says you MUST tailor your resume to every job you apply to is a MUST, but I don’t always agree.
+Conventional wisdom says tailoring your resume for each job you apply to is a MUST, but I don’t always agree.

-New survey research (2016) from outplacement firm RiseSmart found that you don’t always have to customize your resume.
+Survey research from outplacement firm RiseSmart found you don’t always have to customize your resume (2016).

 They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant the next step with you?”

-As you can see in the chart below, only 20% of the responding recruiters and hiring managers wanted perfection.
+As you can see in the chart below, only 20% wanted perfection.
 80% could deal with reality.

 You Miss Every Shot You Don’t Take

-Thus, if you find yourself in a time crunch, send your resume whether your work experience matches the job posting perfectly or not.
+Thus, if you find yourself in a time crunch, send your resume and cover letter whether your work experience matches the job posting perfectly or not.
 Nothing ventured, nothing gained.

-Check your resume summary, experience section, and education.
-If your skills and experience are a good fit, you have a good chance of winning an interview without customizing your resume.*
+If your skills and experience are a good fit (50%+), you have a competitive chance of winning an interview without customizing your resume.